JeloydD/RC-Helicopter-107g-Leap/README.md

 4\.
 Test Leap Motion Controller\*\* to ensure it is working properly.

 5\.
+Download the project here https://github.com/JeloydD/RC-Helicopter-107g-Leap

+6\.
 Open and run Arduino program:

    - Verify \& Compile code

    - \*\*Note:\*\* Ensure no jumper wires are connected to Arduino before uploading.
 Connect jumper wires only after Verify \& Compile.

-6\.
+7\.
 Install Processing software ( download here https://github.com/JeloydD/processing-3.2.1 ).

-7\.
-Open project and run Processing program.

 8\.
+Open and run Processing program.

+9\.
 Position Leap Motion Controller: green light facing you.

-9\.
+10\.
 Place your hand above the Leap Motion sensor.
 The system should respond to your gestures.